Aptimex/python-upload-server/README.md

 HTTP server that accepts POST requests and saves them to a file.
 Best used with "curl --data-binary '@myFile.txt' IP:PORT/myFile.txt"

 positional arguments:
-  port                  Port to listen on
+  port                  Port to listen on; default is 8123

 options:
   -h, --help            show this help message and exit